codeigniter4/CodeIgniter4/user_guide_src/source/contributing/internals.rst

 Most base classes should have an interface defined for them.
 At the very least this allows them to be easily mocked and passed in other classes as a dependency without breaking the type-hinting.
 The interface names should match the name of the class with "Interface" appended to it, like ``RouteCollectionInterface``.

+The Router package mentioned above includes the **CodeIgniter\Router\RouterCollectionInterface** and **CodeIgniter\Router\RouterInterface** interfaces to provide the abstractions for the two classes in the package.

 Handlers
 --------